 Wikipedia identifies other large businesses with headquarters within Oregon States.
 One example is the world’s largest commercial firm specializing in the design and production of thermal imaging cameras, components and imaging sensors, namely FLIR Systems which is based in Wilsonville, Oregon.

-Other large companies with their head offices in Oregon include:
+Other large companies with their head offices in Oregon include the following.

 - Schnitzer Steel Industries (steel manufacturer, scrap metal recycler)